franpoz/SHERLOCK/paper/paper.md

 ## 5.1 Pulsating stars

-While the automatic detrend of intense periodicities module (Section 3.2.4) allows the user to remove pulsation-like features, it is very common that stars pulse in different modes, which is more complex than simple variability.
+While the automatic detrend of high-amplitude periodicities module (Section 3.2.4) allows the user to remove single pulsation-like features, it is very common that stars pulse in different modes, which is more complex than on-period variability.
 To handle this issue, we will implement a more robust characterization of stellar pulsations.
-In particular, high-frequency pressure-mode (p-mode) pulsators which have relatively high amplitudes and can hinder the detection of shallow transits [@sowicka:2017].
+In general, high-frequency pulsators which have relatively high amplitudes and can hinder the detection of shallow transits [@sowicka:2017].

 ## 5.2 Disintegrating planets